 - One of the few evidence based parenting programs in the world.
 Triple P addresses child behavioral and emotional problems by giving parents proven tools and skills to build stronger families.

 - Developed by Professor Matt Sanders and colleagues at the University of Queensland.

 - Research ongoing for more than 35 years.

-- More than 800 published papers, trials, efficacy and dissemination studies conducted throughout the world show Triple P works across cultures, socio-economic groups and family structures.
+- More than 900 trials, studies and published papers, including more than 300 evaluation papers, 155 of which are randomised controlled trials, conducted throughout the world show Triple P works across cultures, socio-economic groups and family structures.

 - Ranked by the United Nations as the number one parenting program in the world, based on the extent of its body of evidence.